Uniswap/org-v1/src/pages/docs/v2/01-protocol-overview/01-architecture.md

 Because the relative price of the two pair assets can only be changed through trading, divergences between the Uniswap price and external prices create arbitrage opportunities.
 This mechanism ensures that Uniswap prices always trend toward the market-clearing price.

-## Further reading
+# Further reading

-To see how token swaps work in practice, and to walk through the lifecycle of a swap, check out <Link to="/docs/v2/swaps/overview">Swaps</Link>.
+To see how token swaps work in practice, and to walk through the lifecycle of a swap, check out <Link to="/docs/v2/swaps">Swaps</Link>.
+Or, to see how liquidity pools work, see <Link to="/docs/v2/pools">Pools</Link>.

-Uniswap can also be understood from the perspective of Liquidity Pools, which are the core mechanism for exchanging tokens, determining prices, and creating incentives.
-Liquidity Pools are described in the <Link to="/docs/v2/pools/overview">Pools</Link> section of the documentation.

-Ultimately, the Uniswap protocol is just smart contract code running on Ethereum.
-How the contracts are implemented is described in <Link to="/docs/v2/protocol-overview/smart-contracts/">Smart Contracts</Link>, the next section of this guide.
+Ultimately, of course, the Uniswap protocol is just smart contract code running on Ethereum.
+To understand how they work, head over to <Link to="/docs/v2/protocol-overview/smart-contracts/">Smart Contracts</Link>.